Nature curiosity: How do deer stay warm in winter?

-White-tailed deer, the deer species we see across Will County and throughout the United States, rely on both adaptations and behavioral changes to help them survive a long, cold winter.
+White-tailed deer, the deer species we see across northern Illinois and throughout much of the United States, rely on both adaptations and behavioral changes to help them survive a long, cold winter.
 First, in preparation for winter, they begin to add extra fat to their bodies, which helps better insulate them against the cold, according to Tufts University.
-Also in fall, they begin to shed their summer fur coats, allowing a winter coat that is thicker and longer to grow in.
+They also shed their summer coats in fall, and longer, thicker fur grows in to replace it.

-In addition to trapping more body heat in the hollow hairs, a deer's winter coat absorbs more sunlight.
+Their winter coats are brown or grayish-brown in comparison to their lighter-colored reddish-brown summer coats.
+Because their winter fur is darker, it absorbs more sunlight to help keep them warm.
 Their skin also produces an oil that makes their fur water repellent, providing protection against cold, wet snow, Tufts reports.

 Deer continue their usual diet of grasses, stems, twigs and other plant material in the winter, but they also add nuts, berries and sometimes mushrooms.
-According to Tufts, these foods contain more calories than their usual diet, allowing them to store more energy.
+These foods contain more calories than their usual diet, allowing them to store more energy, Tufts reports.

 White-tailed deer also change their behavior to help them survive winter's harsh conditions.
 They are much less active in the cold months, which slows their metabolism and requires them to eat less and conserve energy.
 They also tend to shelter in areas that provide more cover from the conditions but are near a good source of food.